bacalhau-project/bacalhau/docs/examples/index.md

 ## Usage

-Each example is a self-contained Jupyter notebook that can be run locally or on your favourite jupyter host.
+Each example is a self-contained [Jupyter notebook](https://docs.jupyter.org/en/latest/) that can be run locally or on your favourite Jupyter host (Google Colab or binder).
+The main advantage of Jupiter notebooks is that user can run examples by pressing 'Run All' button; it contains desciptive text next to each code block with output in a single static page.

+Instead of `bash` Jupiter notebooks use [iPython magic links](https://ipython.readthedocs.io/en/stable/interactive/magics.html#cell-magics), where command starts with `%%`.

+In order:
+* To run on the free cloud, use Collab/binder buttons on the top of each example.

+* To run locally, you need to install [jupiter](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).
+The `.ipynb` file is where the source code lives in each of our [examples](https://github.com/bacalhau-project/examples).

-Data is typically stored externally in GCS (for remote data examples) or IPFS (for local data examples).
+Data is typically stored externally in [GCS](https://cloud.google.com/docs) (for remote data examples) or [IPFS](https://docs.ipfs.tech/) (for local data examples).

 The examples execute on the Bacalhau public network (a.k.a. `mainnet`).